 The most prominent of these deaths was the suicide of anti-vaccination doctor Jeff Bradstreet, who died from a self-inflicted gunshot wound less than a week after FDA agents raided his office.
 Then a number of other deaths were tied to Bradstreet’s in what was presented as a genocide aimed at reflexologists, shamans, and applied kinesiologists.
 However, if Big Pharma is behind this, it is going about it in an inefficient manner.
 The alternative medicine practitioners are being killed off at a rate so slow, the mass murder is being outpaced by the number of new clinicians setting up practice.

-Moreover, Reason.com examined the cases and found the number of deaths consistent with what would be expected from such a large pool of potential victims.
+Moreover, Reason examined the cases and found the number of deaths consistent with what would be expected from such a large pool of potential victims.
 Additionally, half of those dying were not alternative specialists, but authentic ones with medical degrees.
 So using the logic of the conspiracy theorists, there’s reason to believe that Big Alterna Medicine is whacking mainstream doctors.
-Reason is a libertarian-leaning website that doesn’t normally deal with skeptic issues, it brought this one up in order to segue into the following paragraph:
+Reason is a libertarian-leaning website that doesn’t normally deal with skeptic issues, but brought this one up in order to segue into the following paragraph:

 “What is known as ‘complementary’ or ‘integrative’ health is firmly entrenched in the medical establishment, with a well-funded center at the National Institutes of Health, working to promote alternative treatments at dozens of medical centers.
 Yet despite $5.5 billion spent over the last 23 years, they’ve found no alternative cures.
 It’s an astonishing record of taxpayer-funded futility.”